franciscoxavier04/pm-BIM/docs/release-notes/16-1-0/README.md

 ![Project overview page with the project life cycle displayed in the right column](openproject-16-1-project-life-cycle-project-overview-highlighted.png)

 > [!NOTE]
 > With the Enterprise add-on available in the Premium plan or higher, you can configure existing project phases and gates and even create new ones.
-All other features are available in the Community edition as well, with phases based on the PM² framework.
+This is done in the global settings.
+The project-level features are available in all editions, with pre-defined phases based on the PM² framework.

 [Read more about working with a project life cycle in OpenProject](https://www.openproject.org/blog/openproject-16-1-release/).